Kenya's Lake Baringo: Surviving hippo and crocodile attacks

 The residents who have brought the court case allege that the Kenyan government has so far failed to respond to the climate crisis, and they are suffering from poverty and illness because of the growing size of the lake.

-They are demanding financial compensation for themselves and other families that have lost ancestral land, farms, livestock, and have been exposed to water-borne diseases such as malaria and cholera.
+They are demanding financial compensation for themselves and other families that have lost ancestral land, farms and livestock, and have been exposed to water-borne diseases such as malaria and cholera.

 "Entities responsible for putting in place relevant climate change policies to guarantee the right to a clean and healthy environment failed, refused and or neglected to do so," according to court papers filed on their behalf by a legal advice centre, Kituo Cha Sheria.